crsalves/i-audit/README.md

 #### This repository contains the implementation of a website to manage personal budget.

-- [docker/mysql](https://github.com/crsalves/i-audit/tree/main/docker/mysql): implementation of mysql compose file.
+- [docker/mysql](https://github.com/crsalves/i-audit/tree/main/docker/mysql): contains a docker-compose file used to run a docker container with a MySQL database.
 - [node-app](https://github.com/crsalves/i-audit/tree/main/node-app): implementation of javascript node application.